A famous quote from Lao Tzu says

 Reason one: The strong trend of replacing e-mail with messengers as a business communication platform leaves a vacuum: everybody still has an email address, but it’s less used for business.
 That opens a window of opportunity for e-mail marketing.

-However, I don’t think dry sales campaigns will make a comeback – curated e-mail and
+However, I don’t think dry sales campaigns will make a comeback – curated e-mail and well done drip campaigns will.

 Reason two: E-Mail is a channel you can fully control.
 No email provider is going to decrease your reach or make you “pay to play” (apart from some basic distribution cost).
 And e-mail provides pretty good analytics.